+TRAINING

-The agency has a field training program.
+STANDARD 32.5 The agency has a field training program.
 This program must provide a minimum of 160 hours for recruit officers with no prior police experience and be completed at the earliest possible date.
-The recruit officer must be accompanied and supervised by a field training officer2 and will not be assigned to work alone until such training is satisfactorily completed.
+The recruit officer must be accompanied and supervised by a field training officer and will not be assigned to work alone until such training is satisfactorily completed.
 The program should include, but not be limited to:

-- A. Daily written evaluations;
+A. Daily written evaluations;

-- B. Specific performance criteria; and
+B. Specific performance criteria; and

-- C. Observed interaction with the public.
+C. Observed interaction with the public.

-Commentary: Field training is an extension of academy training and offers a transition period between the theory and role play of the academy and the work conditions of the job.
+• raining is an extension of academy training and offers a transition period between eory and role play of the academy and the work conditions of the job.